openshift/enhancements/enhancements/machine-api/machine-health-checking.md

 - Enable defining an unhealthy node criteria (based on a list of node conditions).
 - Enable setting a threshold of unhealthy nodes.
 If the current number is at or above this threshold no further remediation will take place.
 This can be expressed as an int or as a percentage of the total targets in the pool.
 - Enable pausing of remediation

-E.g:
-- I want my worker machines to be remediated when the backed node has `ready=false` or `ready=Unknown` condition for more than 10m.
-- I want remediation to temporary short-circuit if the 40% or more of the targets of this pool are unhealthy at the same time.
-- I want no remediation to happen while my cluster is upgrading its machines / nodes.

 ```yaml
 apiVersion: machine.openshift.io/v1beta1